-The irony is that must of the phones today are touch screens and yet we continue to lose touch with what matters more importantly and that is the physical human to human interaction.
+The irony is that most of the phones today are touch screens; and yet, we continue to lose touch with what matters most and that is the physical human to human interaction.

 “It’s no wonder in a world filled with [I]Macs, [I]Pads and [I]Phones, so many I’s so many ‘selfies not enough us’s and we’s see, technology has made us more selfish and separate than ever, and while it claims to connect us, connection has gotten no better.”

-“Mr. Zuckerberg you should reclassify Facebook to what it really is an anti-social network.
-Because while we may have big friend list, so many of us are friend-less all alone because so many friendships are more broken than the very screens on are very phones.”
+“Mr. Zuckerberg, you should reclassify Facebook to what it really is an anti-social network.
+Because while we may have big friends’ list, so many of us are friend-less, all alone, because so many friendships are more broken than the very screens on our very phones.”